 You have just booked your trip to Crete?
-I am sure you are looking forward to plenty of sun, the idyllic beaches, the good food, the friendly people.
-But are you wondering if there is anything else on the island that you should see?
+I am sure you are looking forward to plenty of sun, the idyllic beaches, the good food, friendly people.
+Are you wondering if there are any attractions in Crete that you should see?
+We have an idea for you – There are many amazing things to do in Chania!

 The Venetian Lighthouse

 In former times, the harbour could be closed with a chain which would connect the lighthouse to the fortress on the opposite side.
 We didn’t walk the mole to the end but I’ve been told you get outstanding views from here.
-Unfortunately, the lighthouse itself is closed to visitors.
+Unfortunately, the lighthouse itself is closed to visitors and not an actual sight you can visit.

-You will see a few of those when you visit the harbour.
-Animal rights aside, I think they look really pretty and pose an excellent photo opportunity.
+You will see a few of these horse-drawn carriages when you visit the Venetian Harbour, a very common attraction in town.
+Some visitor consider a carriage ride one of the most unforgettable things to do in Chania.
+Animal rights aside, I think they look really pretty and make for an excellent photo opportunity.
 There is some history to them too, because what you see here is an old-fashioned Cretan taxi service.

 Today of course, these rides are reserved for tourists wanting to see the city from a new and, dare I say romantic, perspective.

-Chania’s old town is picturesque and pretty.
+Chania’s old town is picturesque and pretty and an attraction in its own right.
 A maze of old laneways, confusingly aligned and connected via stairs and walkways that are often too narrow for motorised traffic.
 Explore this charming part of the city in your own time.
 Just pick a street to follow and lose yourself in the maze of laneways and quiet backstreets.

 Notice the flowering plants in the pots, the pretty Juliet balconies and the closed shutters.
 Escape from the hot summer sun in the deep shadows of the narrow lanes, hear your footsteps echo in the silence of the old town.